The Interpolation Constraint in the RV Analysis of M-Dwarfs Using Empirical Templates: Discussion and Conclusion

 Furthermore,~\cite{figueira_radial_2016} emphasized that sampling above the Nyquist rate is essential for effective telluric correction, as undersampling worsens the ability to flag and remove atmospheric features.
 This underscores the dual role of high sampling resolution in mitigating both telluric and interpolation errors.
 Thus, efforts to improve RV precision in the NIR must prioritize detector sampling above the Nyquist rate.

-Beyond improved detector sampling, this intrinsic noise highlights the need for better spectral modeling.
-Interpolation-related artifacts are difficult to eliminate entirely in template-based methods, since templates are constructed from discretely sampled observations and therefore cannot perfectly capture the underlying continuous stellar spectrum required for high RV precision.
-Mitigation strategies can include smoothing spectra before co-adding them to build the template, or sampling from multiple observations across a range of BERV values to capture the underlying spectrum.
-These approaches can help reduce the magnitude of interpolation errors.
-Ultimately, however, advancing our spectral models and improving knowledge of the instrument’s PSF, will be key to fully extracting the available RV content and pushing precision to the next level.
+Beyond improved detector sampling, these interpolation artifacts highlight the need for better spectral modeling.
+Interpolation noise is difficult to eliminate entirely in standard template-based methods, since templates are constructed from discretely sampled observations and therefore cannot perfectly capture the underlying continuous stellar spectrum required for high RV precision.
+This interpolation issue is further highlighted in~\cite{hogg}, which proposes a forward-modeling approach to circumvent the need for interpolation.
+In this framework, the stellar spectrum is expressed as a sum of basis functions whose parameters are optimized through a likelihood analysis of the data, leaving the observations untouched, conceptually similar to techniques such as \emph{wobble}~\citep{bedell}.
+For the standard template-matching technique, mitigation strategies can include smoothing spectra before co-adding them to build the template, or sampling from multiple observations across a range of BERV values to better capture the underlying spectrum.
+These approaches, however, require further testing to establish whether they can effectively reduce interpolation errors.
+Ultimately, progress in spectral modeling, adoption of forward-modeling techniques, and improved knowledge of the instrument’s PSF will be essential for fully extracting the true RV content and achieving the next level of precision.

 In conclusion, we developed a simulation to generate synthetic pRV observations, allowing us to test the performance of the template in various regimes and compare it to pRV analysis using the intrinsic spectrum.
 Our findings revealed that the template introduced interpolation errors in synthetic SPIRou observations, which caused offsets in the retrieved RVs.